-Steps to be taken to address deficiencies Regular site inspections are anticipated as a part of SWPPP Development and also on an annual schedule for all high potential municipal facilities.
+Steps to be taken to address deficiencies Regular site inspections are anticipated as a part of SWPPP development.
+Inspections will also take place on an annual schedule for all high potential municipal facilities.

 Plans for the next reporting cycle Stormwater staff plans to perform annual inspections of all high potential municipal facilities to ensure there is regular implementation of pollution prevention techniques.